Face to face services launch this Sunday 29 November

-The Traditional Service for Sunday will be available at 9am that day and the Family Service will be available at 11am.
-Services will then be available for catch up throughout the following week.
+The Traditional Service for Sunday will be live streamed at 9:15am The service is available for catch up throughout the week.

 The prayer guide is updated every week and is available under the Prayer at Home menu tab on the HT website.
 Please use them as much as possible in your prayer life.

 Being a Christian is more than just an instantaneous conversion – it is a daily process whereby you grow to be more and more like Christ.

 Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.

 God cannot give us a happiness and peace apart from Himself, because it is not there.
 There is no such thing.